 Iowa’s Betting History

 Iowa has a strong gambling community, as made evident by the state’s impressive selection of brick-and-mortar casinos and racinos.
 However, this hasn’t always been the case.
-From 1846 – 1972, all forms of gambling were illegal in Iowa.
-This all changed when the State Constitution was amended to repeal the article that stated “No lottery shall be authorized by this state not shall the sale of lottery tickets be allowed.”
-Before the repeal, the laws were so strict that the Iowa Supreme Court ruled that by the word of the Constitution, even a pinball machine that awards an extra ball was an illegal gambling device.
-They ruled that the term “Lottery” is often used to define a form of gambling and the general legal term for gambling is “a chance for a prize for a price.”
+From 1846 – 1972, all forms of Iowa gaming were illegal.
+During that time the state constitution contained an article stating “No lottery shall be authorized by this state nor shall the sale of lottery tickets be allowed”.
+Gambling laws were so strict during this time that even a pinball machine that awarded an extra ball was deemed an illegal gambling device.
+They had ruled that the term “Lottery” is often used to define a form of gambling, and the general legal term for gambling is “a chance for a prize for a price.”

-When Representative Lloyd F. Schmeiser was asked in 1972 if bingo for seniors was illegal, he responded with a resounding yes.
-This started the ball rolling on the repeal of the lottery ban and was fully repealed in 1972.
+Representative Lloyd F. Schmeiser was asked in 1972 if bingo for seniors was illegal, and he responded with a resounding “yes”.
+This interaction got the ball rolling on the lottery ban repeal, which eventually took place later that year.
 In 1973, the General Assembly began authorizing games of chance, including bingo and raffles by approved organizations.

-In 1983, horse and dog track racing were authorized in the state at three locations with tax revenue going towards public works and education.
+Fast forward to 1983, horse and dog track racing were authorized in the state at three locations.
+Tax revenue was designated towards public works and education.
 In 1985, the Iowa state lottery began, later offering interstate games like MegaMillions and PowerBall in 1991.

-Adding MegaMillions and PowerBall were just part of a larger gambling expansion package that included authorizing two Riverboat Casinos.
-In 1994, two more Riverboat casinos were added along with three land based casinos.
-Since then, the number of casinos and racinos within the state has skyrocketed to 19.
+The addition to MegaMillions and PowerBall were just a small part of a larger gambling expansion package.
+Also included was the authorization for two riverboat casinos.
+In 1994, two more riverboat casinos were added along with three land based casinos.
+Since then, the number of B+M casinos and racinos within the state has skyrocketed to 19.
 In addition, there are also four Native American casinos.
 Offerings like slots, table games, and poker are all popular today within the state.

 Iowa has previously taken interest in legalizing and regulating online gambling.
-Attempts in 2012, 2013, 2014 and 2015 all failed to pass, but it seems inevitable that online gambling will eventually come to Iowa.
-Successful online sports betting may help ease any concerns that legislature may have and help move Iowa into the short list of states with legal, regulated online poker and casinos.
+Attempts in 2012, 2013, 2014, and 2015 all failed to pass, but it seems inevitable that online casino games will eventually arrive in Iowa as well.
+Successful Iowa sports betting may help ease the concerns of legislators, and move them on to the short list of states with legal, regulated online poker and casinos.

 Frequently Asked Questions

-Will I be able to sign up for a mobile account online?
+Can I sign up for a mobile sports betting account online?